Edwing123/sort-algorithms-studytonight-series/README.md

 # Different sorting algorithms

 There are many different techniques available for sorting, differentiated by their efficiency and space requirements.
-Following are some sorting techniques which we will be covering in next few tutorials.
+Following are some sorting techniques:

 1. Bubble Sort
 2. Insertion Sort